David Viana

-David Gonçalves Viana (born 22 January 1992) is a French-Portuguese footballer who plays as a midfielder for FC Mulhouse.
+David Gonçalves Viana (born 22 January 1992) is a footballer who plays as a midfielder for AS Mutzig.
+Born in France, he has represented Portugal at youth level.

 Club career

 Early career

 Born in Strasbourg, France, Viana was part of RC Strasbourg B, the reserve team of RC Strasbourg Alsace.
 After Strasbourg was relegated from Ligue 1, Viana transferred to Atlético Madrid and was part of their C squad for a year, making 20 appearances.

 Real Salt Lake

 Despite being offered a contract extension by Atlético, Viana signed for Major League Soccer side Real Salt Lake on a free transfer on 18 September 2012 following a week-long trial and a MLS Reserve League appearance against Sporting Kansas City.
 Speaking on signing for RSL, Viana said, "I'm very excited...
 It's a great opportunity and I feel really good about getting to work with these coaches and players".
 He made his league debut for RSL on 17 October 2012 as a substitute for Luis Gil in an eventual 0–0 draw against Seattle Sounders FC.

 On 11 July 2013, after two appearances, Viana was waived by Real Salt Lake.